-This is probably the biggest- it is certainly the most popular of the Disney lies.
-And it is a giant lie, surrounded by a multitude of little lies.
+This is probably the biggest- it is certainly the most pervasive of the Disney myths.
+And it is a gigantic lie, surrounded by a multitude of little lies.
 Was this the first Mickey cartoon?
 No. Was it the first sound cartoon?
 No. How about the first with synchronized sound?
 Not even close.
 Did Walt Disney animate Mickey?
 No. Was Steamboat Willie the first film written to be a sound cartoon?
 No. Was Steamboat Willie was first shown to audiences in November of 1928?
 No, not really.
-What this short is is the first cartoon released with synchronized sound to attract widespread public notice and popularity.
+What is true about this short is that it was the first cartoon released with synchronized sound to attract widespread public notice and popularity.

 So what is the truth?
 The Disney Studios was busy animating Oswald the Lucky Rabbit for M. J. Winkler Productions, but not making much money per episode.
 Walt traveled east to meet with Charles B. Mintz to ask for more money per episode, and was famously fired and the series taken from him (and given to Walter Lantz).
 Disney returned to Hollywood empty-handed, with no series and no distributor.
 According to legend, Walt Disney invented the Mickey Mouse character on the long, sad train home (some say just outside Flagstaff, Arizona).

 Walt and Company set to work, repurposing an Oswald script to the new character, and this film became Plane Crazy.
 The film was shown to test audiences in a silent form in May of 1928 in a Hollywood theater, so it was, in fact, the first released Mickey Mouse cartoon, albeit in a silent version in a limited release.
 The original production notes show this film with a production number of “MM-1″ (Steamboat Willie would be “MM-3″).
 The Mickey and Minnie models from this film are not as refined as Steamboat Willie; Minnie does not yet have buttons on her skirt, either.